ruiwen905/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2
+#### Use case: Delete person

+#### Use case: Rename tag

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to rename a specific tag in the list
+4. AddressBook prompts user the available tags to change
+5. User selects and inputs the new name of the tag to be changed
+6. AddressBook request confirmation from user of the changes made.
+7. User confirms the request.
+8. AddressBook saves the changes made to the tag <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

+9a.
+User reject the change

+> Use case resumes at step 2

 ## Appendix C : Non Functional Requirements